Rhode Island Retirement Mandate: Providence and Warwick Employer Guide 2026 – RetirementMandate.com

 • Employee value: 401(k) contribution limits are $23,500 vs. $7,000 for a Roth IRA

-For growing businesses in Cranston, Pawtucket, and East Providence competing for talent, a full 401(k) is a game-changer — especially when SECURE 2.0 makes it nearly free to launch.
+For growing businesses in Cranston, Pawtucket, and East Providence competing for talent, a full 401(k) is a game-changer — especially when SECURE 2.0 credits can offset much of the launch cost.

 Run your free SECURE 2.0 credit calculation here.